TroelsMortensen/CodeLabs/Tutorials/CsharpTodoTutorialPart1/9 File context.md

 # FileContext

 We will now create the class, which can save and retrieve data.
-We'll be serializing objects to JSON, and write to a file.
+We will be serializing objects to JSON, and write to a file.
 It's a pretty simple substitute for a database.

-Create a new directory, DataAccess, inside the FileData component.
+Inside the FileData component: Create a new directory, DataAccess.

 Inside this directory, create a new class, call it FileContext: